MalteNeugebauer/auto-pathfinder-feedback/README.md

 This repository offers resources to implement automated feedback based on distance calculations into learning management systems (LMS) like [Moodle](https://moodle.org).

 ## Motivation
-Contemporary LMS are capable of giving students reliable and helpful feedback on errorneous responses to digital exercises *if previously defined by instructors*, which is a time consuming task and not capable of covering any possible mistake learners do.
+Contemporary LMS are capable of giving students reliable and helpful feedback on errorneous responses to digital exercises *if previously defined by instructors*, which is a time consuming task and not capable of covering any possible mistake students do.
 This approach is **reliable**, but **not robust.** In contrast to this, LLMs do not need this preliminary work to provide automatic feedback, but *their feedback is not 100% reliable*, as it is based on training data and hallucinations cannot be ruled out with certainty.
 Thus, this approach is **robust**, but **not reliable**.

 The prototype presented here uses tree edit distance calculations to give automated additional distance-based feedback on students' errorneous inputs to open response mathematical questions.
 The such generated feedback is

- - **both robust**, as it applies to any errorneous input students may do
+ - **both robust**, as it applies to any errorneous input students may do,
  - **and reliable**, as it is based on rule-based algorithms, instead of being dependent on training data.

 ## Screenshots from LMS